My semester abroad with International Language Programs (ILP) before serving an LDS mission was the best decision I could have made — seriously.

 Don't worry - ILP's got your back while you are abroad!
 Click here to learn more about the support you will receive during your semester.

-I talked to Lucy who volunteered with ILP In St. Petersburg, Spring 2014.
+I talked to Lucy who volunteered with ILP in Russia, Spring 2014.
 She later served her mission in Denmark and had some great thoughts about how her semester prepped her for her mission.

 Lucy shared how teaching her students in Russia helped her teach on her mission in Denmark.
 She said: